gabrielelana/mongoose-eventful/README.md

 # What
-Mongoose plugin to emit events when documents are created, removed and when fields are changed
+Mongoose plugin to emit events when documents are created or removed and when fields are changed

 # Install
 `npm install mongoose-eventful`